raisimTech/raisimLib/docs/sections/ArticulatedSystem.rst

 For other applications like animation and graphics, it is often desirable to have a stable PD controller when a user wants to keep the time step small.
 Therefore, this PD controller exploits a more stable integration scheme and can have much smaller time step than a naive implementation.

+**This PD controller does not respect the actuation limits of the robot**.
+It uses an implicit integration scheme and we do not even compute the actual torque that is applied to the joints.

 To use this PD controller, you have to set the desirable control gains first

 .. code-block:: c